Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 - Changes in behaviour and personality

-- In the UK, the number of people with dementia is set to rise to over one million by 2025, and two million by 2051.
+- In the UK, the number of people with dementia is set to rise to over 1.6 million by 2040.

 - One in six people over the age of 80 have dementia.

-- Seventy per cent of people in care homes have dementia or severe memory problems.
+- 70% of people in care homes have dementia or severe memory problems.

 Although it’s not considered a natural part of ageing and there are many factors involved, statistics indicate the chance of developing dementia increases with age.